RESCUE ADVICE

 Each spring, volumes of healthy fledgling birds come into care when well-meaning people find them on the ground and see no parents immediately nearby.
 Even the best carer can’t teach them what they should learn from their parents, and resources are best used on truly orphaned and/or injured birds.

-If it is not injured or in danger, you should:
+If it is injured or in imminent danger

-A baby bird with any of the following signs is injured and needs medical attention:
+A baby bird with any of the following signs needs rescuing:

 • There are obvious wounds or blood on its body